MontiCore/monticore/docs/BestPractices-Language-Design.md

   * Old elements or keywords are not simply removed, but forbidden by coco warnings, marking them as deprecated for a while.
 * Downward compatibility of newer models, however, is not useful.
-  We can savely enforce developers should normally use the newest versions of their tools.
+  We can safely enforce developers should normally use the newest versions of their tools.
 * Defined by: BR